 Putt-putt.
 Miniature golf.
-Mini golf, if you want to be hip.
+Mini golf.
 Whatever you want to call it, it’s a family-friendly, grand time.
 Around Atlanta, there are a variety of mini golf courses, some with unique twists and cool features.

-You can purchase a ticket just for the mini golf, or you can buy combo passes to play in the arcade and ride attractions at this popular stop in Marietta.
+Purchase tickets for the outdoor mini golf course or buy combo passes to play in the arcade and ride attractions at this popular stop in Marietta.
 In addition to putt-putt, kids can drive go karts and visit the huge game room—a plus on a rainy day.
 Marietta.

-Choose from three courses, including a glow in the dark Miner’s Mountain or train-themed Railroad Course.
+Choose from 2 courses: a glow in the dark indoor Miner’s Mountain or outdoor train-themed course.
 Lakepoint Station also has a climbing wall, a black light odyssey and a gem dig.
 Cartersville.